OntimizeWeb/ontimize-web-ngx-charts/projects/ontimize-web-ngx-charts/README.md

 # Ontimize Web Charts

-An implementation of ngx-charts and d3 charts library for Ontimize Web.
+An implementation of @swimlane/ngx-charts for Ontimize Web.

 * [Github repository](#github)